|

 - sightreading very good on simple pieces

-- Sextuplet rhythms, and slow subdivision Baroque "Largo"
+- Sextuplet rhythms, and slow subdivision Baroque "Largo" style

 counting has been learned